IntranelConsulting/mythic.nz/src/help/storybook-editor.md

     <figcaption>Link to an external or internal page.</figcaption>
 </figure>

-Internal pages will also be automatically linked when in reading mode if the text is an exact match of a page title.
-No special characters to prompt this are required.
+Internal pages will also be automatically linked when in reading mode if the text is an exact match of a page title or an alias.
+No special characters are required to prompt this.

 #### Tables